vipul-027/fitness_first/README.md

 # Fitness-First
 i am excited to announce that launch of my new project.
-During this covid situation  stay safe.        # click here- https://vipul-027.github.io/fitness_first.io/
+During this covid situation  stay safe.

 # Key Features  of this Website.
 1. Free Workout with different  forms of workout